Discover the square in Munich's city center

 Elector Maximilian had the votive erected in 1638 in gratitude for Munich surviving the Thirty Years' War (1618 - 48).
 On November 7, 1638, the eve of the anniversary of the Battle of White Mountain near Prague (November 8, 1620), the Marian Column was inaugurated on Marienplatz (then Schrannenplatz).
 As a memorial and thanksgiving monument for the salvation of the country and the Princely House, the Marian Column is still a place of public worship and prayer.

-The Glockenspiel: A moving history of the city
+The Glockenspiel: Chimes with a moving history of the city

 As the New City Hall shows, Munich's city history is closely linked to Marienplatz: every day, a special spectacle in lofty heights reminds us of Munich's eventful history since 1158.